Oyster farming on Georges River: Distribution and sale

 Loading bagged Georges River oysters (c.1966) Each standard three bushel hessian bag contained 100 dozen oysters.

 Oysters were dispatched unopened to wholesale markets, such as Sydney Fish Market, but some were opened and then bottled, either by the oyster farmers or seafood wholesalers.
 Unopened oysters were dispatched in hessian bags.
 Up to the 1960s, bags of oysters were sent to market, from Oatley railway station, by electric rail parcel vans.

 Some of the oyster crop was sold, after being removed from the shell and bottled.
 Although oysters are better—both in taste and, potentially, also in bacterial count—when opened soon before being eaten on the half shell, the practice of bottling was common, at least into the 1980s.
 'Bottle grade' rock oysters are generally smaller (29 - 40g) than 'plate grade' (40 - 67g).

 The method of bottling used in Australia is to remove the oysters from their shell, and bottle them in clean fresh water, with some salt added.
-Like other opened oysters, bottled oysters greatly benefit from refrigeration, although in earlier times, they were sold from baskets by vendors at locations such as the pedestrian overbridge at Sutherland railway station. ' Bottling of oysters still occurs in New South Wales, but is now relatively less common.
+Like other opened oysters, bottled oysters greatly benefit from refrigeration, although in earlier times, they were sold from baskets by vendors at locations such as the pedestrian overbridge at Sutherland railway station.'
+Bottling of oysters still occurs in New South Wales, but is now relatively less common.

 Decline and end of oyster farming

-Oyster farming survived opposition from Georges River Oyster Lease Protest Association (GROLPA), Kogarah Council and—to a lesser extent—Hurstville Council, reduced freshwater flows from the Woronora River due to Woronora Dam, dredging for the shipping port in Botany Bay, impacts of Tributyltin (TBT) anti-fouling compound for boats, invasive wild Pacific Oysters, increasing urbanisation, river silting, and increasing water turbidity and pollution.
+Oyster farming survived opposition from Georges River Oyster Lease Protest Association (GROLPA), Lugarno and District Progress Association, East Como Progress Association, Kogarah Council and—to a lesser extent—Hurstville Council, reduced freshwater flows from the Woronora River due to Woronora Dam, dredging for the shipping port in Botany Bay, impacts of Tributyltin (TBT) anti-fouling compound for boats, invasive wild Pacific Oysters, increasing urbanisation, river silting, and increasing water turbidity and pollution.

 By the 1960s, increasing urbanisation around the estuary was becoming a threat to the oyster industry.
 In 1963, Gwawley Bay, was turned into the canal estate, Sylvania Waters, and that major oyster growing area was lost to the industry.
 Elsewhere in the estuary, space allocated for jetties and boat ramps on waterfront properties, was taken from existing foreshore oyster leases, reducing the area of the leases.
-Opposition to oyster leases resulted in an end to foreshore leases in some areas, and a requirement that leases needed to be a certain distance from the shoreline.
+Opposition to oyster leases resulted in an end to foreshore leases in some areas, and a requirement, from 1965 to 1966, that oysters leases needed to be at least 45 feet from the high water mark and kept away from recreation reserves.
 Despite these changes, in 1976, there were around 100 oyster farmers in the estuary.